varigence/docs/bimlflex/reference-documentation/AzureExternalFileFormat.md

 # External File Format

-The default External File Format definition to use
+The default External File Format definition to use.

 Notes:
 * This setting is part of the `Azure Storage` settings category.